 Even though she'd had several days on the train ride to admire the scenery, Maura still couldn't get over the beauty of the countryside and how exotic it seemed compared to Boston.
-Having been to Europe twice, she felt comfortable in asserting that the West was just as foreign a place as Paris, London, or Sicily.
-The skies were bluer than they were in Boston, the clouds fuller.
+Having been to Europe, she felt comfortable in asserting that the West was just as foreign a place as Paris, London, or Sicily.
+The skies were bluer here, the clouds fuller.
 Very few trees dotted the arid landscape, replaced by enormous mountains that dwarfed anything puny man could even conceive of building.
 She didn't care that with the shutters open, she was letting in the occasional spurt of dust.
 She didn't care about the scorching heat or the bumpy ride.
 All that mattered was that she was going someplace, and she was getting closer to Garrett.

 About twenty-five minutes into their ride, Maura was delighted to spot two lone figures on horseback.
 They seemed to have emerged out of nowhere, perhaps unseen earlier because of the heat waves which blurred Maura's distant vision.
 Real cowboys! she thought with childlike wonder.
-Her innocent curiosity was further piqued as the riders came closer, but that awe transformed slowly into unease as she noticed both men - one of whom looked quite dark - had pulled out guns.
-They got closer, and the white one shot twice into the air, his horse running out of sight of Maura's tiny window.
-She nearly fell off her cushioned seat when the horses pulling the carriage came to an abrupt stop.
+Her innocent curiosity was further piqued as the riders came closer, but that awe transformed into unease as she noticed both men had pulled out guns.
+They got closer, and the lighter one shot twice into the air, his horse running out of sight of Maura's tiny window.
+She almost fell off her cushioned seat when the horses pulling the carriage came to an abrupt stop.

 "Please, I don't want no trouble!"
 Crowe said, clearly panicked.
 This wasn't a good sign: if her driver was scared, surely Maura ought to be as well.